kyungeunlim/kyungeunlim.github.io/README.md

 The repository contains the following structure:
 ```
 kyungeunlim.github.io/
-├── index.html          # The main landing page of the website
+├── index.html          # The main landing page of the website contains About
-├── about.html          # About page
 ├── projects.html       # Projects page
 └── statics/
     ├── css/